 I'm an ecologist interested in understanding the interactions between soil microbiota, plants and herbivores.
 In particular, a major theme of my research is understanding the ecology of arbuscular mycorrhizal fungi, their host plants and herbivory.

 Impacts of elevated CO₂ on mycorrhizal fungal communities

 Global atmospheric CO₂ concentrations are predicted to continue to increase.
-The impacts of these changes in our atmosphere on mycorrhizal fungal communities and on the mycorrhizal symbiosis are ambiguous.
-This research looks to understand what these changes mean for plant-herbivore interactions.
+This research investigates the impacts on mycorrhizal fungal communities, on the arbuscular mycorrhizal symbiosis and the consequences for plant growth and nutrient uptake.